TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-09-17-7-tips-to-write-exceptions-everyone-will-love.md

      <em>ConfigurationFileNotFoundException</em>
 </blockquote>

-A-ha, I create `ecs.yml` and it works!
+A-ha, I create `ecs.php` and it works!

 **+10 % happier programmer**

 Do you need help with this?
-There is [Sniff](https://github.com/symplify/codingstandard#use-explicit-and-informative-exception-names-over-generic-ones) that makes sure no exception is generic.
+There is [Sniff](https://github.com/symplify/coding-standard#use-explicit-and-informative-exception-names-over-generic-ones) that makes sure no exception is generic.

 ## 2. Use " around" Statements